 Nature is in a state of constant and dynamic change from season to season.
 Our focus is on herbaceous perennial plants which reflect this change while remaining beautiful, keeping our gardens attractive from spring into winter, with the last remaining seed heads persisting into the following spring.
 Ultimately we chose to grow a particular plant not for its rarity or popularity, but for the emotional and artistic effect it contributes to the garden as a whole.
 In harsher climates, such as in Maine, foliage, form and structure play a particularly important role in the garden.
 Since flower color is relatively short-lived, we feel plant structure to be the fundamental aspect of ornamental plants with which to design our gardens, as it is with us over a longer season.
 Color is best seen as an added extra (see resources: lists – “Plants with a long season of interest”).

 We are keenly aware of the continual efforts of the commercial plant industry to entice the public with an ever-increasing selection of plants.
 In our opinion, more often than not, most newly introduced hybrids and cultivars are no better than already existing tried and true forms.
 We feel these efforts often lead to confuse the gardener rather than enlighten, and from these new introductions we pick and choose carefully.
 One exception is the renewed interest in native plants, which we believe is a very promising and beneficial trend.
 That said, we are active in selecting new plants for our own nursery, often as the result of growing from seed (see resources: lists – “Campo di Fiori Selections”).
-This sometimes results in the outward expression of genetic diversity, and thus presents to us new opportunities for garden creating.
 Too, we are plant hunters who explore different local habitats through the seasons in an effort to find indigenous plants with superior qualities.
 As potential new introductions to our nursery, such plants have the added benefit of helping to support a wider array of local wildlife (see plants: “Native vs. Non-native . . .
 Species, Hybrids, Cultivars).
 A visit to Popham Beach, Hermit Island, the shores of Merrymeeting Bay, as well as open, sandy, grassland-like habitats (our prairies and meadows), and open woodlands, each with their own diverse flora, provide untold inspiration.

 Arte Nella Natura

 Traveling past the sales area and through the rustic pine-branch gate is the main display garden.
 Here there is a great diversity of plants with strong and long-lasting structure, used in juxtaposition, in an informal open-border, meadow-like layout.
-This garden is at its visual height mid-summer into early winter.
-A small half-moon stone path runs through the deepest part of the border allowing one to immerse themselves in among the plants, and to experience the planting from many different angles.
+This garden is at its visual height early-summer into early winter.
+A small stone path runs through the deepest part of the border allowing one to immerse themselves in amongst the plants, and to experience the planting from many different angles.

 This garden is located in and around the lower nursery area and parking lot.
 It is known as a matrix planting.
-It is a truly contemporary way to design with ornamental plants, so much so, there still remain many never before attempted creative possibilities by a gardener wishing to experiment.
-By definition, a matrix is a surrounding substance within which something else originates, develops, or is contained.
-In this case, the planting is dominated by the Deschampsia caespitosa cultivar ‘Bronzeschlier’, from which emerge a minority of self-seeding, spire-shaped, Digitalis ferrunginea.
-In the spring Camassia leichtlinii ‘Caerulea’ makes a strong impression with its vivid blue spires of large star-shaped flowers.
-The intent of this garden area is to create a sense of minimalist formality, while contrasting and providing a foil to the nursery sales area.
+It is a truly contemporary way to design with ornamental plants with lots of room for experimentation.
+By definition a matrix is a surrounding substance within which something else originates, develops, or is contained.
+Often this type of planting strives to mimic a meadow or other type of open habitat dominated by grasses and forbs, such as prairie or steppe.
+In this case, the planting is dominated by the Deschampsia caespitosa cultivar ‘Bronzeschlier’, a cultivar of a native ornamental grass from which emerge a minority of self-seeding, spire-shaped, Digitalis ferrunginea.
+In the spring an abundance of Camassia leichtlinii ‘Caerulea’ makes a strong impression with its vivid blue spires of large star-shaped flowers.
+The intent of this garden area is to create a sense of minimalist formality, while contrasting and providing a simple backdrop to the nursery sales area.
 Other things demonstrated in this planting are the use of biennials/self-sowing plants for spontaneity, creating whole space through the repetition of theme plants, and the use of plants with a long-season of interest.
-Deschampsia cespitosa is a native species.
+From spring into winter this planting continues to evolve beautifully.

 Carex Woodland Meadow

-This garden is located in the upper nursery area and is another example of a matrix planting yet with greater diversity, and a shadier aspect.
+This garden is located in the upper nursery area and is another example of a matrix planting but with a shadier and drier aspect.
 Here Carex muskingumensis, an ornamental sedge native to the Great Lakes region, is the primary matrix plant.
 Many of the same principles of the Deschampsia meadow exist here as well, although a greater diversity of shade tolerant plants are intermixed within.
+Here under the shade of a giant oak, in well-draining sandy soil, we are challenged to make a shade garden for our times, one that is beautifully adapted to our increasingly dry summers.
+So many beautiful native woodland species from around the world are spring-flowering ephemeral plants of moist humus-rich soils, in climates with significant summer rainfall, which unfortunately here in Southern Maine, are naturally few and far between.
 A sitting area on the small stone patio, overlooking the fields toward the Cathance river, is situated here for your viewing pleasure.

-For those with a keen interest in naturalizing, i.e. wildflower/insect/and bird identification, there exists by permission, the possibility to explore the fields and edges of this designated conservation land, beyond the nursery, while winding their way toward the Cathance river basin (see “contact” for Google maps).
-From here the very adventurous may make there way onto the abandoned railway bed and walk along its course through the middle of the wetlands and riparian areas adjoining the river, a hot-spot not only for songbirds, but raptors and waterfowl.
+For those with a keen interest in naturalizing, i.e. wildflower/insect/and bird identification there exists, by permission, the possibility to explore the fields and edges of this designated conservation land beyond the nursery, while winding their way toward the Cathance river basin (see “contact” for Google maps).
+In mid-summer one may find the diminutive Ragged Fringed Orchis, or more likely, the field-nesting Bobolinks.
+From here the very adventurous may make their way onto the abandoned railway bed and walk along its course through the middle of the wetlands and riparian areas adjoining the river.